dfinke/PowerShellAI.Functions/README.md

 # PowerShell AI Functions

-Function calling allows developers to more reliably get structured data back from the model.
+Function calling allows developers to more reliably get structured data back from the OpenAI GPT model.